WawaDevX/Atom3/README.md

 Atom3 is a revisiting of the original [Atom project](https://github.com/WawaDevX/atomlang-legacy-DONT-USE-/tree/502fea3369b8db2d93a5a620d560dd045fe0ff41), but this time without it being vibecoded, and actually having a real parser. (note: the linked release was the only one vibecoded the newest ones aren't.
 That project is abandoned.)

 > [!WARNING]
+> ### Work in progress.
 > By no means is this production ready.
 Stay tuned for the first pre-release!

+> [!Note]
+> ### Commercial Licenses Available.
+> Atom3 is free for opensource projects, personal use and startups that contribute back.
+If you're a company that needs to keep your code closed reach out at wawadev@wawadev.l.cd you can request a commercial license that works for you.